 Fisheries Queensland has been working with stakeholders to develop draft harvest strategies for most of Queensland’s fisheries.

 Fishery working groups, the Sustainable Fisheries Expert Panel and meetings with stakeholders have all played an important role in identifying objectives, timeframes, indicators and reference points that form the basis of each harvest strategy.
 Read more about how the harvest strategies work (PDF, 290.9KB).

 Harvest strategies for the reef line and spanner cab fisheries have been approved.
-Consultation is now open on a draft policy and draft harvest strategies for a number of key fisheries:
+Consultation on the following draft policy and draft harvest strategies has now closed: